YungTimAllen/simple_dhcp/README.md

 * Exceptions so far
   * PyYaml - For storing stuff, reading settings files, and quick dumping of pretty dicts
   * hexdump - For debugging

+All of this code is scrappy, unprofessional, proof-of-concept nastyness towards another project.

 ## Todo